mjordan/islandora_bagger/README.md

     Source-Organization: Simon Fraser University
     Foo: Bar

 # Optional.
+Whether or not to include the Payload-Oxum tag in bag-info.txt.
+Defaults to true.
+# include_payload_oxum: false

+# Optional.
 Which hash algorithm to use.
 One of 'sha1' or 'md5'.
 Default is sha1.
 # hash_algorithm: md5